controlplane-com/terraform-provider-cpln/docs/resources/domain_route.md

 - **replace_prefix** (String) A path prefix can be configured to be replaced when forwarding the request to the Workload.
 - **port** (Number) For the linked workload, the port to route traffic to.
+- **host_prefix** (String) This option allows forwarding traffic for different host headers to different workloads.
+This will only be used when the target GVC has dedicated load balancing enabled and the Domain is configured for wildcard support.
+Please contact us on Slack or at support@controlplane.com for additional details.

 ## Example Usage